 Chief Experience Officer Definition:

 A chief experience officer (CXO) is a C-suite executive who ensures that an organization’s clients have a great experience.
-The Chief executive officer (CEO) and the Chief operating officer (COO) or chief marketing officer (CMO) usually report to the CXO.
+CXO usually reports back to the Chief executive officer (CEO) and the Chief operating officer (COO) or chief marketing officer (CMO)

 What Is a Chief Experience Officer?